cypress-io/cypress/source/guides/dashboard/projects.md

 f4466038-70c2-4688-9ed9-106bf013cd73
 ```

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "You can create multiple Record Keys for a project, or delete existing ones from our [Dashboard](https://on.cypress.io/dashboard)."
+You can create multiple Record Keys for a project, or delete existing ones from our [Dashboard](https://on.cypress.io/dashboard).
-}
-[/block]
+{% endnote %}

 You can also find your Record Key inside of the **Settings** tab.